-Frenchman Street – Half a Day or One Evening
+Frenchmen Street – Half a Day or One Evening

-Locals love live music too, and when they want to pack in multiple acts each night, they bounce down to Frenchman Street.
-The border between the Quarter and hipster-heavy Faubourg Marigny, Frenchman is home to bevy of bars and nightclubs hosting acts each night.
+Locals love live music too, and when they want to pack in multiple acts each night, they bounce down to Frenchmen Street.
+The border between the Quarter and hipster-heavy Faubourg Marigny, Frenchmen is home to a bevy of bars and nightclubs hosting acts each night.
 There’s Café Negril for reggae and brass bands, Three Muses for dinner and a show, and Snug Harbor, where classic jazz rips all night.
 Want to bring the music home?
 Head to the Louisiana Music Factory, where stacks of vinyl await.

 City Park & Audubon Park – Half Day Each

 Need a break from bands and booze?
 New Orleans is graced with a pair of fabulous parks to explore.
-In Uptown, Audubon Park owns the natural sciences crown, with a zoo, aquarium, and super fun butterfly garden.
+Uptown, Audubon Park owns the natural sciences crown, with a zoo, aquarium, and super fun butterfly garden.
 Across town, City Park offers thousands of live oaks and miles of hike-and-bike trails, not to mention the New Orleans Museum of Art.
 Each Halloween, the Voodoo Music & Art Experience takes over the park; in December, they deck the oaks with lights.